The Exodus of the Hebrews, Moses and the Pharaohs Part 11

 constellation marking the Spring Equinox.
 Before the rise of Amun in the 12th

-associated with the Ram, which just happens to be Amun's sacred manifestation.
+the Ram, which just happens to be Amun's sacred manifestation.

-Some scholars maintain that is Amenemhat I who began building "Ipet-Sut", others that was his successor Senwosret I, certainly the first occurrence of the name "Ipet-Sut" is from the reign of Senwosret I. On balance, I think it is quite likely that Amenemhat began the works at "Ipet-Sut" and Senwosret added to the Temple considerably more shrines.
+Some scholars maintain that it is Amenemhat I who began building "Ipet-Sut", others that was his successor Senwosret I, certainly the first occurrence of the name "Ipet-Sut" is from the reign of Senwosret I. On balance, I think it is quite likely that Amenemhat began the works at "Ipet-Sut" and Senwosret added to the Temple considerably more shrines.
 This scenario would fit well with the sequence of events concerning the change from Taurus to Aries, the rise of Amun and his new patron kings.
 The 12th dynasty came to power in 1991 BCE and closed around 1783 BCE [REVISED DATE according to Oahspe Study: 1761 to 1553 BCE].

 In 2150 BCE, Aries the ram coincided with the first stars of Taurus the bull, displacing Taurus gradually as the equinoctial marker.
 By 1754 BCE, the bright star Hamal in Aries was rising with the Sun on the vernal equinox at Karnak.
 Certainly the early centuries of Aries as the spring equinox marker sits remarkably well with Amun's rise in prestige.
 So, thus the rise of Amun is no coincidence, but can be seen as result of the change of constellation marking the vernal equinox.........

 prominent main axis celebrates the union of divine and earthly power.
 This main

 east-west axis was once thought by Lockyner to be orientated westerly towards

 the setting Sun on the Midwinter solstice.
 The research of Gerald Hawkins suggested